 - 1/4 cup chopped fresh parsley

-- 1 lb. ground beef
+- 1 lb ground beef

 For the sauce:

 - Form meatballs about 1 1/2 - 2" wide from the mixture.
-Place meatballs on a baking sheet and cook for 40 minutes.
+Using a cookie scoop helps make this part easier and less messy.
+Place meatballs evenly spaced on a large rimmed baking sheet and cook for 40 minutes.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.